o3de/o3de.org/content/docs/user-guide/features/components/development/entity-system-pg-components-ebuses-best-practices.md

 ---
-description: ' Learn about best practices for components and EBuses in Amazon Lumberyard. '
+description: ' Learn about best practices for components and EBuses in Open 3D Engine. '
 title: 'Components and EBuses: Best Practices'
 ---
 # Components and EBuses: Best Practices {#component-entity-system-pg-components-ebuses-best-practices}